-Youth learn various aspects of horse ownership, including: nutrition (feeding and exercising), health (vetting, worming, and vaccinations), grooming, and safety.
+Through these clubs youth learn various aspects of horse ownership, including: nutrition , health , grooming, and safety.
 Members may own, lease, or aspire to future ownership of horses.
-Members need not own or lease a horse to belong to the 4-H Horse Clubs, merely have a bona fide interest in horses.
-The 4-H horse clubs do not provide horses for the members.
-Clubs also teach life skills, leadership, and communications skills.
+Members do not need to own or lease a horse to belong to the 4-H Horse Clubs.